-A lichen is a plant formed from the symbiotic association of certain fungi and (usually) green algae.
+A lichen is a plant formed from symbiosis of certain fungi and (usually) green algae.
 Lichens with associated cyanobacteria are also known.
 Lichens occupy many different habitats, often in extreme environments.

 The Maritime Antarctic lichens are restricted to the northern Peninsula and nearby islands.
-Many of the lichens found in Antarctica are restricted to this area.
-A number of the lichen species found here are also found in the subantarctic islands and the colder parts of the southern continents, and may represent a southern extension of these populations.
+Many of the lichens found in Antarctica are only in this area.
+Some species found here are also found in sub-Antarctic islands and colder parts of the southern continents.
+These may represent a southern extension of these populations.
 This area has the greatest species diversity in Antarctica.

 Lichens have been collected from as far south as 86°30'.

 Lichens have adaptations that enable them to survive in Antarctica.